VehpuS/haxe-flixel-interactive-grid/README.md

-A game grid in Haxe with toggleable borders and closed square recognition - to be used in a future game.
+A game grid in Haxe + Flixel with toggleable borders and closed square recognition - to be used in a future game.